Gătaia: Healthcare

 The first sanitary precinct was established by order of the Minister of Health of the Austro-Hungarian Empire in 1901, when the first state physician, Ludovic Kardos, was appointed.
 About 9,000 people from the commune and the neighboring villages were assigned here.
 From 1968, the sanitary precinct was transformed into a health center, which included the entire territory of the commune, with three sanitary dispensaries.

 The Gătaia Psychiatric Hospital started operating in December 1966, being built on the site of a former abandoned barracks, in the immediate vicinity of a locust and fir forest.
 The founding fathers of this hospital were professor Eduard Pamfil and lecturer Ștefan Stössel.
 The hospital is the practice base for the students of the West University of Timișoara, the specializations psychology and social assistance, part of the psychiatrists and psychologists of the hospital being associate teachers of the West University.

 The first private pharmacy was established in 1890; currently there are two pharmacies in the town.

+Transport

+The total length of the roads in Gătaia is 33 km, and the railway stretches over a distance of 24 km.

+Gătaia is served by a CFR railway station, located on the CFR 900 Main Line, at the intersection of key railway routes connecting Buziaș and Jamu Mare, as well as Timișoara and Reșița.
+In recent years, railway traffic has declined, as most residents now prefer bus transportation.
+To accommodate this shift, Gătaia also hosts a bus station that facilitates daily routes connecting Timișoara–Reșița, Bocșa–Timișoara, and Gătaia–Timișoara.